Contrasting Deutsche Börse (DBOEY) & Its Peers

 |2.41

-As a group, “Security & commodity brokers, dealers, exchanges & services” companies have a potential upside of 0.23%.
-Given Deutsche Börse’s peers stronger consensus rating and higher possible upside, analysts plainly believe Deutsche Börse has less favorable growth aspects than its peers.
+As a group, “Security & commodity brokers, dealers, exchanges & services” companies have a potential upside of 0.60%.
+Given Deutsche Börse’s peers stronger consensus rating and higher possible upside, analysts clearly believe Deutsche Börse has less favorable growth aspects than its peers.

-This table compares Deutsche Börse and its peers top-line revenue, earnings per share (EPS) and valuation.
+This table compares Deutsche Börse and its peers gross revenue, earnings per share and valuation.

 |Gross Revenue